 Widevine L1: Everything You Need to Know About This Certification

-Hello friends, In this post I will talk about Widevine L1 Security and why is this important for your device.
+Hello friends, In this post, I will talk about Widevine L1 Security and why this is important for your device.
 We think much before buying a smartphone.
-Every month a new smartphone is launched if we talk about Android which is currently dominating smartphone segment.
+Every month a new smartphone is launched if we talk about Android, which dominates the smartphone segment.
 Sometimes, we even save money for months to buy a perfect smartphone for us.

 What is Widevine L1 Certification?

 Many premium services are protected by some means of management.
-Same way, HD streaming on different platforms are protected to avoid copying and illegal redistribution of HD video files.
-Although, Android OS is free to use but it requires acceptance to several certifications which secure the device and privacy.
+Similarly, HD streaming on different platforms is safeguarded to avoid copying and illegally distributing HD video files.
+Although Android OS is free to use, it requires acceptance to several certifications which secure the device and privacy.

 How Does Widevine Work?

-Well, that’s very interesting thing to know if you’re really worried about streaming HD content on your smartphone.
-Basically, Widevine setup certification to protect content over internet by implementing necessary industry standards for content streaming on the device.
+Well, that’s a fascinating thing to know if you’re really worried about streaming HD content on your smartphone.
+Widevine set up certification to protect content over the internet by implementing necessary industry standards for content streaming on the device.
 You can understand Widevine work in the following points:

 What Can We Do for This?

-Although, there are no charges to implement this technology in smartphones, still many manufacturers are yet to use it in big smartphones like Pocofone F1 etc. The manufacturers only need to pass a certification process to implement Widevine L1 security support.
+Although there are no charges to implement this technology in smartphones, many manufacturers still use it in big smartphones.
+The manufacturers only need to pass a certification process to implement Widevine L1 security support.
 To do so, they need to implement some software libraries and accept legal agreements.

 How to check if your device support Widevine L1 security level?

-Well, if you have purchased the smartphone of your choice without knowing about this issue and it is bothering you now.
-You can simply check if your phone support this security or not.
+If you have purchased the smartphone of your choice without knowing about this issue and it is bothering you now.
+You can check if your phone supports this security or not.
 To do so: